jmmv-forestry/website/_posts/2015-10-22-new-homepage.md

 welcome based on the kinds of articles I typically write.

-Enjoy the site and don't forget to subscribe by clicking the link below&mdash;you can't predict if first-class content will *only* show up here!
+Enjoy the site and don't forget to subscribe by clicking the link below---you can't predict if first-class content will *only* show up here!